 - The trademark itself can never be modified (e.g. spelling, image)

 - Additions to the goods and services;

-- A collective trademark can never be converted into an individual one
+- A collective or a certification trademark can never be converted into an individual one

-- An individual trademark can never be converted into a collective one.
+- An individual trademark can never be converted into a collective or certification trademark.